spiral/docs/components/security.md

 Actors usually represent by authenticated users which demonstrated in `getActor` factory method.

 ## Guarding Code
-No we can guard our code in services or controllers using GuardTrait or by requesting `GuardInterface` dependency:
+To guard our code in services or controllers using GuardTrait or by requesting `GuardInterface` dependency:

 ```php
 use GuardedTrait;